• Skip to main content

 Oh do I have a treat for you!
 Apple fritters may get all the attention once fall hits, but the sweet flavor of pears makes for a fantastic fried fritter.

 Thanks to USA Pears for both the inspiration and sponsoring this post.
 I had so much fun creating this fall flavored Hanukkah recipe.
-Usually, it's all about the latkes but I love creating (and eating) donuts too.
+Usually, it's all about my Mom's Crispy Potato Latkes but I love creating (and eating) donuts too.
 Have you tried my savory hatch chile donuts?

 What Type of Pear to Use